Digital Interactive Media and Software Development Incentive

 A: A specific exclusion in the Digital Media Program prohibits a firm from taking advantage of both the additional Digital Media Incentive as well as LED's Quality Jobs program for the same employee.
 However, a firm may have some employees enrolled in the Quality Jobs program, while others are claimed under the Digital Media incentive.

 Q: Before I can apply, do I have to begin production or spend any money in the state?

 A: An applicant can apply before beginning production or expending funds in Louisiana.

 Q: I started spending money in Louisiana before I received initial certification.
 Can I still claim what I've spent?

-A: Under the law, a company can claim their first expenditure on a project six months prior to the date their project is approved (initially certified) for the program.
+A: Under the law, a company can claim their first expenditure on a project up to six months prior to the date their project is approved (initially certified) for the program.